josdejong/typed-function/README.md

   - Object definitions like `'{name: string, age: number}'`
   - Object definitions like `'Object.<string, Person>'`
   - Array definitions like `'Array.<Person>'`
+- Improve performance of both generating a typed function as well as the performance and memory footprint of a typed function.

 ## Test